-The National Risk Assessment for controlled wood is done for the whole Russia.
-In most cases in Russia, wood is harvested in forests of the Forest Fund lands, Defense and Security lands, and only minor volumes on the lands of Protected Nature Areas.
+The National Risk Assessment for controlled wood is done for the whole Russia, as defined by the UN geospatial information on the Russian Federation (also referred to as Russia)3 (In most cases in Russia, wood is harvested in forests of the Forest Fund lands, Defense and Security lands, and only minor volumes on the lands of Protected Nature Areas.
 The Russian law in full scope describes wood harvesting and usage.
-Competent bodies of the subjects of the Russian Federation4 are in charge of the Forest Fund management.
+Competent bodies of the subjects of the Russian Federation are in charge of the Forest Fund management.

 Aside from the the Forest Fund, Defense and Security, and Protected Nature Areas lands, there are forests located on agricultural lands, which are partly designated for protection of lands from negative (adverse) natural, anthropogenic and industrial impacts.
 Alongside with forests on agricultural lands, agriculturally used areas have a high share of lands overgrown with trees and shrubs due to a long non-use period.
-According to expert assessments, the area of such lands overgrown with trees may be more than 40 million ha5.
+According to expert assessments, the area of such lands overgrown with trees may be more than 40 million h4.
 These lands cannot be transferred to the forest fund and are regulated by the Law on the Turnover of Agricultural Land (Annex 2.1 (6)).
 Forest planning and forest management are not carried out for such forests.
 The present legislation does not yet regulate harvesting operations, purchase and sale of such wood.
 Therefore, for the time being the wood from agricultural lands overgrown with trees is not considered as controlled wood within the FSC certification scheme and is not considered in this document.
 The same applies to lands designated for industries, power production, transport, communications, radio broadcasting, television, computer science, space activities and other special purposes.
-In case of amendments in respective laws and regulations, decision on the use of wood from agricultural lands overgrown with trees as controlled wood will be reviewed and relevant amendments will be made to the NRA.

-This risk assessment is based on information from open sources, including scientific and NGO reports, media publications, regulatory frameworks and consultations with experts.
+This risk assessment is based on the work of the formed working group, using information from open sources, including scientific and NGO reports, media publications, regulatory frameworks and consultations with experts, as well as FSC-ADV-20-001-12.